sergiusens/snappy-docs/build-snaps/pre-built.md

 ### Upload your snap

-Use snapcraft to push the snap to the store.
+Use snapcraft to push the snap to the Snap Store.

 ```
 snapcraft push --release=edge mysnap_*.snap